januarharianto/envx1002_w10_lecture-A/README.md

 # About
-Lecture slides for ENVX1002 Week 10: Simple Linear Regression
+Lecture slides for ENVX1002 Week 10: Simple Linear Regression - Part 1